 Kikoskia: Keith has managed to make something of himself!
 You, Gaston II, are a load stone made of uranium!

-Destructive Saviour: In his Mount and Blade playthrough, Kikoskia's character attempts to defend a peasant village from bandits in his first foray into the wider world.
+Destructive Saviour: In his Mount and Blade playthrough, Kikoskia's character attempts to defend the village of Veidar from bandits in his first foray into the wider world.
 He wins by virtue of the fact that his character is literally the last man standing on the battlefield, all of the peasants having been killed or knocked out during the fight.

 Epileptic Trees: He occasionally engages in idle (and silly) speculation as filler during slow moments in his videos.
 Here he speculates that human civilization in the UFO Afterblank series is being propped up by IKEA. [invoked]